jimfil/raspberryPiProject/labs/lab07/README.md

-RQ1: What is Home Assistant and what problem does it solve?
-Why use it instead of building a custom dashboard?
+**RQ1: What is Home Assistant and what problem does it solve?
+Why use it instead of building a custom dashboard?**
+Ans:

 RQ2: What is the difference between the “Home Assistant OS” and “Home Assistant Container” installation methods?
 Why did we use the Container method?
 RQ3: What is an entity in Home Assistant?
 Give three examples of entities in your setup and their current states.